 Microbiology labs are the workhouses for studies about microscopic forms of life.

-This article highlights some of the key pieces of microbiology lab equipment and sheds some light on how they are used:
+This article highlights some of the key pieces of microbiology lab equipment and sheds some light on how they are used for laboratory experiments:

 Microbiology labs are prone to contamination due to the presence of microorganisms, which can negatively impact the accuracy of research results.
 Since using short-wave UV light is a viable approach for disinfecting surface microorganisms, UV chambers are primarily utilized in microbiological labs for targeted UV irradiation to sterilize research tools, containers, and other related items, successfully removing as much as 99% of surface contamination and preventing cross-contamination between different samples and experiments.

 Apart from sterilizing research tools, UV chambers are also used to disinfect lab coats, gloves, and other protective equipment.
 This helps prevent the spread of harmful microorganisms and maintains a clean and safe working environment.
 UV chambers are also an essential tool in the disinfection of nucleic acids, such as DNA and RNA.

 To educate your students about how UV acts on DNA, you can use the Electromagnetic Spectrum (Principles) simulation from Labster where students can interact with different objects and see the effect of UV in a virtual game.

 Figure: A UV chamber by GMI.
 Image Source: GMI

 Laminar flow hoods and biosafety cabinets are critical equipment used in microbiology labs for a variety of purposes.
 They provide a sterile and protected environment for working with hazardous materials, prevent contamination, and protect lab personnel.
 With the increasing need for accurate and safe research practices, the use of these instruments has become an integral part of modern microbiology labs.